Newsfeeds

 Overarching Reflection

-Through the process of creating this article for my newsfeed, I was stretched in my ability to not only attempt to present the information concisely but to make the decision about how to implement the feedback provided to me.
-Usually, I do my best to implement all feedback provided, but with the two pieces conflicting, I had to think about how I wanted to move forward.
+Through the process of creating this article for my newsfeed, I was stretched in my ability not only to present the information concisely but also to decide how to implement the feedback provided to me.
+Usually, I do my best to implement all feedback, but with the two pieces conflicting, I had to decide how to move forward.
 This made me rely on what I wanted to achieve with this post and I ultimately went with my gut for the final product.
-In writing about this topic, I was reminded of how important the issue is and was reinspired to do what I can to not only become a qualified interpreter myself, but also spread awareness about the issue to others in the field.
-I look forward to continuing to keep up with this issue through furthering my research.
-For the next newsfeed post, I am going to focus on pushing myself even further to provide quality information concisely.
+In writing about this topic, I was reminded of how important the issue is.
+I was reinspired to do what I can to not only become a qualified interpreter myself, but also to spread awareness of the issue among others in the field.

 OpenAI.
 (2025).
 Images generated by ChatGPT [AI-generated image].
 Not publicly available.